 Whitney is an active member of the firm and in her community.
-She serves on the firm’s Diversity Committee, Summer Associate Committee, and Associate Mentor Committee.
+She serves on the firm’s Diversity Committee, Summer Associate Committee, and Associate Review Committee.
 She is also active with the firm’s Association of Women Lawyers.
-Outside of the firm, Whitney serves on the Steering Committee of the DRI Trucking Law Committee and is also a member of the DRI Women in the Law Committee and Retail and Hospitality Committee.
+Outside of the firm, Whitney serves on the Steering Committee of the DRI Trucking Law Committee as the Diversity Co-Chair and is also a member of the DRI Women in the Law Committee and Retail and Hospitality Committee.
 While working in the firm’s Brunswick office, she graduated from Leadership Glynn County in 2015 and previously served on the Board of the Symphony Society for the Coastal Symphony of Georgia.

 University of Georgia, School of Law, J.D., 2012, cum laude